KERRHAM/project_2/README.md

   * The Quiz page has similar styling to the start page, all my content is positioned to the center,red background, quiz display section has a darker red background to give the user a better view of the questions and a solid yellow border to link with the club colours and increase the users readability

-  * submit button has the same styling as the buttons on the start page, Yellow when mouse hovers over the button and grey when mouse leaves the button, I've used this style because i feel it Increases the users usability/readability.
+  * The submit button has the same styling as the buttons on the start page, Yellow when mouse hovers over the button and grey when mouse leaves the button, I've used this style because I feel it Increases the users usability/readability.

   ![quizPage](https://github.com/KERRHAM/project_2/assets/156520279/38c8c1e0-c0c8-4b30-8e38-54856d48ccc2)